Prathyusha2210/Prathyusha2210/README.md

 - 🌱 I’m currently learning **react.js and node.js**

-- 👨‍💻 All of my projects are available at [Netlify Portfolio](https://prathyusha-nimmagadda.netlify.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://prathyusha-nimmagadda.netlify.app/)

-- 📝 I write articles about the books I read and my learning journey on [Books and Banter Blog](https://www.prathyusha.tech)
+- 📝 I write articles about the books I read and my learning journey on [Books and Banter Blog](https://www.prathyusha.tech) make sure to check this out!

 - 💬 Ask me about **Data Structures, Internet of Things, Git, Bootstrap**